 Cloud Pricing Comparison 2021: AWS vs Azure vs Google Cloud

 Cloud pricing comparison of AWS, Azure, and Google cloud has always been difficult due to the frequency with which prices change.
 It’s true that such a variation may only have short-term value in terms of what you’ll pay today for cloud services, but it reveals crucial cost differences you may not have previously identified.
-And most importantly, it helps you to estimate the budget of your software development project.
+And most importantly, it helps you in cloud cost management for your software development project.

 While looking through the cost of instances, you might come across terms like $0.0XX per instance per hour.
 And you might wonder how comparing price tags would help reduce your cloud bill.
-Well, let’s understand it with an example of Netflix––it uses AWS for its video streaming services (see the case study):
+Well, let’s understand it with an example of Netflix––it uses AWS(Amazon Web Service) for its video streaming services (see the case study):

 Netflix uses Amazon EC2 instances and Kinesis data streams to handle the streaming workload for 190 countries effectively.
 With the new developments promised in AWS reInvent 2020 announcements, Netflix has been leveraging the next-gen AWS Graviton2-based EC2 instances, which has helped them improve their performance by 50%.
 Unlike the earlier m4.16xlarge, which cost Netflix $3.2/hour, m6g.16xlarge costs $2.464/hour, and m6g.xlarge costs only $0.0154/hour.
 You could imagine the cost Netflix saves on their cloud billing––which also reduces the billing amount for their subscribers as a result.
 This shows how a minor difference in instance pricing can save thousands of dollars in total cloud bill.

 Cloud Pricing Comparison Criteria

 For better understanding of the pricing difference, we’re considering the same region to compare CPUs and operating systems for AWS instances, Azure Virtual machines, and Google Cloud machines.